audio-communication-group/real-time-audio-programming-in-C_SoSe2021/README.md

+# Attention: Due to the failure of the TU-IT, the zoom link will be published at this point this week, if the infrastructure is not functional again by Thursday.
+Until then, happy coding!

 # Real-Time Audio Programming In C
 Teaching material for the programming seminar ["Real-Time Audio Programming In C"](https://www.ak.tu-berlin.de/menue/lehre/sommersemester_2021/real_time_audio_programmierung_in_c/) of the summer semester 2021.